The Deep Blue Good-by: Concept and creation

-MacDonald was also quoted stating that he considered all the novels in the McGee series as one long story in many installments on the life and times of Travis McGee.
-As such, The Deep Blue Good-by is a good starting point for new readers interested in the series.
-While each of the 21 novels adds more information on the history, background and psyche of McGee, one of the more interesting aspects of the series is seeing him mature, evolve and age through the decades.
-At the same time, we see the American culture change, from the Kennedy years in The Deep Blue Good-bye through the upheaval of hippie counterculture and the sexual revolution of the late 60s and 70s until the last book in the series at the end of the Reagan years in the mid-80s.
-As a chronicler of the cultural zeitgeist, MacDonald has been compared favorably with Charles Dickens.
-Reading the McGee novels in sequence therefore gives the reader a fascinating experience of seeing McGee change through the decades as American culture also changes.
+MacDonald also said that he considered all the novels in the series as one long story in many instalments on the life and times of Travis McGee.
+Each of the 21 novels adds more information on McGee's history, background and psyche, as the character evolves over the decades.
+The novels also reflect cultural change in America, from the Kennedy years in The Deep Blue Good-bye, through the upheaval of hippie counterculture and the sexual revolution of the late 1960s and 1970s, to setting of the last book, The Lonely Silver Rain (1985) in the Reagan years.
+As a chronicler of the cultural zeitgeist, MacDonald has been compared with Charles Dickens.

-When MacDonald created the character, he was to be called Dallas McGee, after the city, but after the Kennedy assassination he decided that name had too many negative connotations.
+MacDonald originally planned to call the character Dallas McGee, after the city, but after the Kennedy assassination he decided that name had too many negative connotations.
 He was searching for a first name for McGee when a friend suggested that he look at the names of the many Air Force bases in California.
-MacDonald's attention was caught by Travis Air Force Base in Fairfield, and so he named his character Travis.
+MacDonald's attention was caught by Travis Air Force Base in Fairfield, so he named his character Travis.

-McGee first appeared in the 1964 novel The Deep Blue Good-by and was last seen in The Lonely Silver Rain in 1985.
-In 1980, the McGee novel The Green Ripper won the National Book Award.

-The McGee novels feature an ever-changing array of female companions, some particularly nasty villains, exotic locales in Florida, Mexico, and the Caribbean, and appearances by a sidekick known only as "Meyer," a Ph.D. economist of international renown.
+The McGee novels feature a variety of female companions and villains, exotic locales in Florida, Mexico, and the Caribbean, and appearances by a sidekick known only as "Meyer," a Ph.D. economist of international renown.